 The current weather could also cause battery charging issues with your Ring Doorbell.
 In extreme temperatures, your Ring Doorbell will not charge or the battery may take longer to reach a full charge.

 The Ring Doorbell works at a variety of temperatures, but several extreme low and high ranges can affect the electric battery and cause charging issues.

-Battery powered Ring Doorbells are designed to work at a temperature range between -5° F and 120° F. These devices aren’t designed for extreme temperatures in either direction or those limits.
+Battery-powered Ring Doorbells are designed to work at a temperature range between -5° F and 120° F. These devices aren’t designed for extreme temperatures in either direction of those limits.

 When temps drop below -20 degrees Fahrenheit, batteries will start to struggle with maintaining their power levels.
 Eventually, they will stop functioning altogether if temperatures fall too much.

 When it comes to temps above 120 degrees Fahrenheit, your Ring doorbell thermal protection might activate and prevent the battery from charging or the device from working properly.

 If you are in a location that is impacted by extreme temperatures, then you should consider upgrading your doorbell to a Ring Doorbell Pro.
 The Ring Pro can withstand these extreme temperatures better than the other doorbells.

 Ring Doorbell Wiring Issues

 Wiring issues are the most common culprit for causing hardwired Ring Doorbell charging problems.
 It’s now time to open up your Ring Doorbell and check that the wiring is correct.

 Check the Screw Tightness of the Contacts